This is the 2nd post of a 50 article series for new marketers at B2B startups.

 3. Then, we track activity as they move through the funnel

 This timeline is a marketer’s best friend and can provide incredible insight into a target’s journey.
-This is literally a visualization of the funnel journey from target > lead > opportunity > customer.
+It is a visualization of the funnel journey from target > lead > opportunity > customer.
 The cookie combined with marketing automation software is making this timeline happen.
 We’re tracking website visits, content downloads, email clicks and funnel stage conversions.

 The target in this example ultimately came to our website via a Google search (which is listed in an earlier month in the timeline), visited our website multiple times, provided us with her contact information (thus making her a lead), joined our email list, and clicked on our emails.